 The main potential benefits of central clearing are well-known.
-Central clearing has the potential to reduce the interconnectedness of the financial system and improve transparency.
+Central clearing has the potential to reduce the level of interconnectedness in OTC markets and improve transparency.
 Central clearing can help mitigate counterparty credit risk1 through multilateral netting (Duffie and Zhu (2011); Cont and Kokholm (2014); Ghamami and Glasserman (2017); Garratt and Zimmerman (2015)) and when multilateral netting efficiencies dominate bilateral netting, the cost of collateral requirements could be reduced.2 Central clearing may also reduce the pressure on intermediaries' balance-sheets (Duffie (2020); Baranova et al. (2023)).

 CCPs require effective governance, regulatory oversight, and highly robust risk management frameworks.
 Otherwise, increased use of CCPs may create financial stability risks (Bernanke (2011); Dudley (2014); Tucker (2014)).
-The failure of a systemically important CCP can be disastrous.3 The right design and regulation of CCPs continue to generate debate among industry participants, government officials, and the public.4
+The failure of a systemically important CCP can be disastrous.3 The right design and regulation of CCPs continue to generate debate among industry participants, government officials, and the public.
+In 2019 and 2020, major buy-side and sell-side firms called for regulatory action to make clearing houses safer.
+The industry paper consisted of a number of recommendations.